NI companies warned over safety as workers walk out

 Northern Ireland’s First Minister has warned food production companies in the North to “make sure their employees are safe” as they step up production levels in response to increased customer demand during the coronavirus crisis.

-Speaking at Stormont, Arlene Foster said: “Our food supply chain here in Northern Ireland provide us with fabulous local produce, we want that to continue during this very difficult time, but we are saying, and I know that the Economy Minister has had many telephone conversations about this with leaders of industry, we need them to make sure that their employees are safe”.
+Speaking at Stormont, Arlene Foster said: “Our food supply chain here in Northern Ireland provides us with fabulous local produce, we want that to continue during this very difficult time, but we are saying, and I know that the economy Minister has had many telephone conversations about this with leaders of industry, we need them to make sure that their employees are safe”.

 Warning

-Mrs Foster’s warning to the food production sector came as union leaders highlighted walk outs by workers at two of the North’s largest food producers over concerns about “health and safety protections” in relation to covid-19.
+Ms Foster’s warning to the food production sector came as union leaders highlighted walk outs by workers at two of the North’s largest food producers over concerns about “health and safety protections” in relation to Covid-19.

 The Unite trade union said workers at Moy Park’s facility in Portadown and the Goodman-owned ABP in Lurgan, Co Armagh had walked out of their workplace because of “health and safety concerns”.